 In my replication, I used a multiverse analysis method (although this method did not have a name at the time) to demonstrate that they made a misspecification.
 David Weakleim (2016) published a comment to my Brooks & Manza replication, suggesting an alternate model, where legal institutions rather than welfare state regime is the better variable.
 When he ran a model this way, he came back to a statistically significant NHST that the partial correlation coefficient suggesting a positive effect of opinion on policy.
 This an a publication by Bernhard Kittel (2006) showing totally different results in welfare state research under similar-but-different model specifications particularly sparked my interest in meta-science.

-I continue to work on the relationship of public opinion and social policy.
 Building on the thermostatic model concept by Soroka and Wlezien (2010), I theorize that public opinion and social policy have a simultaneous feedback association.
-From our observational perspective, they are constantly feeding back into each other, so as to create the appearance of simultaneous causality.
+From my observational perspective, they are constantly feeding back into each other, so as to create the appearance of simultaneous causality.
 This led to a budding theory and development of a test model shown below (Breznau 2016, 2018).

-As the published paper is the key 'currency of our trade' (to quote a former mentor), we as academics are sometimes willing to do anything to try and get something published.
+The published paper is the 'currency of our trade' (to quote a former mentor), and leads academics to sometimes do anything to try and get something published.
 By doing this we place status-seeking above science.
-This is what Aage B. Sørensen (1996) defines as a practice that causes "ego-mania" and "much destruction" and a practice labeled by Bruno Frey (2003) "Publishing as Prostitution".
+This is what Aage B. Sørensen (1996) defines as a practice that causes "ego-mania" and "much destruction" and a practice labeled by Bruno Frey (2003) as "Publishing as Prostitution".
 Profit-seeking publishing firms have capitalized on this status-seeking phenomenon in academia and have themselves contributed much destruction to the scientific enterprise.
 Elsevier has been one of the most draconian.
 We are bound in a system of paying double-rent for our own science.
 The universities and funding agencies pay for our research and simultaneously pay for access to this research in published format.